PowerLedger/powr/README.md

 * ┬ 3 separate storage devices:
   ├*- 250 GB of storage for the operating system
   ├*- 1 TB of storage for the accounts folder
-  └*┬ 1 TB of storage for the ledger folder (pruned nodes) , OR ,
+  └*- 4 TB of storage for the ledger folder (pruned nodes)
-    └ 4 TB of storage for the ledger folder (full history nodes).
 * Rust 1.59 installed
 ```